 Then, the inside diameter (I.D.) and length of the beer hose, hardware, and gravity are calculated to "balance" against the pressure applied to the keg assuring the beer dispensed from the faucet is neither too fast nor too slow.
 The more restriction added to a system, the slower the beer flows from the faucet; if the restriction is lower than keg pressure, the flow is faster.

 For example, most beer towers have a 5' length of (3/16” I.D.) vinyl beer hose.
-This is because this size and length of tubing is the appropriate restriction for most keg refrigerators being dispensed with 12-14 lbs of CO2 pressure.
+This is because this size and length of tubing, in addition to the hardware and gravity, is the appropriate restriction for most keg refrigerators being dispensed with 12-14 lbs. of CO2 pressure.

-In applications where the distance between the keg and faucet is greater than 5' a larger size (I.D.) of hose should be used to balance the system.
-This is because 3/16” I.D. vinyl beer hose longer than 5' would cause the beer to flow too slowly, too much restriction is in the system for the amount of CO2 pressure.
-In some systems the CO2 pressure is then increased to overcome the restriction, although the beer will flow faster it is likely to become over-pressurized, resulting in foamy beer.
+In applications where the distance between the keg and faucet is greater than 5', a larger size (I.D.) of tubing, often combined with 3/16” I.D., should be used to balance the system.
+This is because 3/16” I.D. vinyl beer hose longer than 5' would cause the beer to flow too slowly where too much restriction is in the system for CO2 pressure against the keg.

-To assure the best glass of draft beer Micro Matic recommends setting the CO2 pressure to the Brewers specification and controlling the flow rate with the proper length and diameter of beer hose.
+To assure the best glass of draft beer Micro Matic recommends setting the CO2 pressure to maintain the brewer's carbonation specification and then controlling the flow rate with the proper length and diameter of the beer hose.